BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 ### API Versions

-There are different API versions for autoscaling v1 just works with CPU metrics.
-The v2beta2 API handles more options and metrics including cpu and memory.
+There are different API versions for autoscaling. v1 API just works with CPU metrics, v2beta2 API handles more options and metrics including CPU and memory.

 |Metric | Description | API version|
 |---|---|----|